pepe5/altair-intro/3/hour-1_explanations.md

 1.  _deep_ Ecology → **_healthy_** attitude & interaction to _yourself_
 2.  _wide_ Ethics → **_warm_** (long-term friendly & functionally fruitful) attitude & interaction to _closests_
-3.  _high_ Esthetics → **_harmonic_** attitude & interaction to _society_ -- in meaning of gratefully giving to society is what people learns when going out from vulturistic self-understanding in society.
+3.  _high_ Esthetics → **_harmonic_** attitude & interaction to _society_ -- in meaning of gratef giving to society is what people learns when going out from vulturistic self-understanding in society.
 Let's be aware about our esthetics criteria: we never use others than 1/ naturality - in health / buddhistic sense, 2/ usefulness - in sense of counting with all participants - including nature inhabitants, and 3/ cleanliness - in sense of transmittance of the field of attention.
 We reject all styles and styling competing other than on co-houses exchange.

 ### agreeing on interaction color {#agreeing-on-interaction-color}